FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/ready-events.md

 <link rel="import" href="pathToHtmlImport/elements.build.with_dependencies.html">
 ```

-If You run Your code in browsers which natively supports ES6 or use js code transpilers You can use destructuring to simplify the syntax
+If you run your code in browsers which natively support ES6 or use JS code transpilers, you can use destructuring to simplify the syntax.
 ```html
 <script>
     document.addEventListener("ffReady", function ({factfinder, eventAggregator, resultDispatcher}) {